X

 5. What does Kamon mean to Samurai?

 The family crest is a symbol of ancestor worship that contains the life and spirit of the ancestors.
 They say the breath of the forebears is in it and their blood flows through the family crest.
-Samurai family crests were to identify war merits on the battlefield, originally began as flag crests.
+Samurai family crests were to identify war merits on the battlefield and originally began as flag crests.

-As Samurai kept bakufu (the samurai government) from the 12th century, they put Kamon as a status symbol.
+As the Samurai kept bakufu (the samurai government) from the 12th century, they put Kamon as a status symbol.
 And samurai came to possess multiple family crests according to their purposes, including a Kamon given by the imperial court, an ancestral crest, and a simple battlefield crest for mass production that is easy to distinguish.

 The family crest/Kamon is a unique symbol that clearly indicates one’s origin, symbolizes status and honor, and contains a prayer for survival and continued prosperity for one’s descendants.